 “Between parents who are extremely anxious to make sure their children are always happy and the obsession of the education system about self-esteem, we have this weird stew that profoundly impacts our children in lasting ways.”

-How do children become responsible adults if they don’t work through problems, experience failure or deal with difficult people?
+How do children become successful and responsible adults if they don’t work through problems, fail, or deal with difficult people?

-Numerous media stories highlight parents hovering over their children in the young adult years.
-Some parents even call employers and involve themselves in their child’s love life.
+Many parents hover over their young adult kids.
+Some even call employers and interfere in their child’s love life.

 “Instead of allowing them to experience adversities, parents bubble-wrap their kids,” Sykes says.
 “This keeps children from developing coping and problem-solving skills.
 People learn how to be competent adults by working through the bumps and bruises and ups and downs.
 If parents do this for them, the kids have no immunity to the normal curve balls life throws at us.”

-Sykes contends that parents who really want to help their kids be successful must learn to say no. Unfortunately, many parents want to enable, be a good buddy or be constantly concerned about staying on their kids’ good side.
+According to Sykes, learning to say no is key for parents who want to help their kids succeed.
+This means choosing not to enable, be a good buddy, or be constantly concerned about staying on their kids’ good side.